Scroll

 Building a foundation in data

-To address the problem, I gathered data on the trail closure from government sources and social media posts to understand the situation.
-This information was compiled into a report to identify trends and gauge user sentiments.
-Additionally, I conducted interviews with trail users to understand their needs and how they navigated the closures.
-Analysis was conducted using Miro and Google Sheets.
-Miro facilitated open‑ended exploration through a flexible, visual interface.
-Google Sheets structured the data for visualisation and insight extraction.
+Research gathered data on the trail closure from government sources and social-media posts to understand the situation, then compiled it into a report to identify trends and gauge user sentiment.
+Interviews with trail users surfaced how they navigated the closures in practice.
+Analysis was conducted in Miro and Google Sheets — Miro for open-ended exploration through a flexible, visual interface; Sheets for structured data, visualisation, and insight extraction.

-An image of the current solution at trail entrances.
-Note the lack of signage and information regarding detours.
+Current state at trail entrances — note the lack of signage and information about detours.

 Key takeaways